ruasnv/matcha-distributed-hpc/README.md

 Kolektif is not a replacement for a proper HPC cluster.
 It was not designed to be.

-The current task queue is strictly FIFO with no parallelism across providers — if multiple providers are online simultaneously, they do not yet operate as a true worker pool.
+The current task queue is strictly FIFO with no parallelism across providers; if multiple providers are online simultaneously, they do not yet operate as a true worker pool.
 The system has no fault tolerance if a provider disconnects mid-task.
 And provider onboarding requires Docker Desktop, which creates friction for non-technical contributors.

 These are known limitations and represent the primary directions for future work, not fundamental flaws in the architecture.
-The core design — pull-based orchestration, containerized execution, credential-free storage, blockchain provenance — is sound and scales.
+The core design (pull-based orchestration, containerized execution, credential-free storage, blockchain provenance) is sound and scales.

 ---